refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 "By default, after a successful mutation, `useForm` will `redirect` to the `"list"` page.
 To redirect to a different page, you can either use the `redirect` function to programmatically specify the destination, or set the redirect [property](/docs/api-reference/core/hooks/useForm/#redirect) in the hook's options.

-In the following example we will redirect to the `"show"` page after a successful mutation.
+In the following example we will redirect to the `"show"` page after a successful mutation:

 ```tsx
 const {